-Traditionally, the definition of ANC recovery required selecting the first date of three consecutive days in which the recipient's ANC was $\geq 0.5 \times 109$ /L (500/mm3).
+Traditionally, the definition of ANC recovery required the selection of the first date of three consecutive days in which the recipient's ANC was $\geq 0.5 \times 10^9 / L$ (500/mm3).
 For various reasons it may not be possible to obtain daily laboratory values.
-Under those circumstances, report ANC recovery based upon three consecutive laboratory values (drawn more than a day apart) as long as the ANC remains ≥ 0.5×109/L (500/mm3).
+Under those circumstances, report ANC recovery based upon three consecutive laboratory values (drawn more than a day apart) as long as the ANC remains $\geq 0.5 \times 10^9 / L$ (500/mm3).

 Tracking the date of ANC recovery may not always be straightforward.
 In some cases the ANC may fluctuate for a period of time before the recipient fully recovers.
-In other cases the ANC may remain above $\geq$ 500/mm3 for several days immediately post-HCT and then fall below $\geq$ 500/mm3.
-Do not begin counting ANC values of $\geq$ 500/mm3 towards recovery until the ANC has dropped to the lowest level (nadir) post-infusion.
+In other cases the ANC may remain above \geq 500/mm3 for several days immediately post-HCT and then fall below \geq 500/mm3.
+Do not begin counting ANC values of \geq 500/mm3 towards recovery until the ANC has dropped to the lowest level (nadir) post-infusion.
 See the following example for more information regarding tracking the date of ANC recovery.